 All students without an A*-C grade in English or Maths will be required, as a condition of the programme, to undertake either a GCSE or Functional Skills programme.

 Why is this course for me?

+A variety of high level practical skills are taught, plus students gain valuable work experience and good progression routes.
 You will be assessed by completing coursework which is related to the working practices that take place in the kitchens and restaurant.
-You will be observed throughout the year and will be assessed by the chef lecturers and restaurant lecturers.
+You will be observed throughout the year and assessed by the chef lecturers and restaurant lecturers.